aau-claaudia/hpc/docs/service-windows.md

 Link to Strato's
 web-interface: [strato-new.claaudia.aau.dk](https://strato-new.claaudia.aau.dk/)

+!!! info "Service window canceled on AI Cloud - 13 May"
+    As you may be aware, we recently experienced an incident on AI Cloud involving Nvidia drivers, which were unintentionally updated as part of an unattended security update.
+As part of the resolution process, we have successfully upgraded the remaining components of the Nvidia software stack to their latest versions, eliminating any version mismatches.
+The system is now fully operational, and all services are functioning as expected.
+As a result, the planned service window on 13 May has been canceled fro AI Cloud.

 ## AI Cloud
 In the days leading up to the service window, a reservation will be put in place for the entire cluster.
 The entirety of the cluster will therefore be unavailable for that day, but may come back online by the end of the day.